speechmatics/speechmatics-python/README.md

 - Files may be submitted for asynchronous processing

     ```shell
-   $ speechmatics batch submit --url $URL --lang en example_audio.wav
+   $ speechmatics batch submit --url $URL example_audio.wav
     ```

 - Check processing status of a job